(Recipe card and blog post updated February 9, 2021)

-So what did I change about the original recipe?
-Just a couple things (I’m sorry, Paula Deen!):
+So what did I change about the original peanut butter cookie recipe?
+Just a couple things.
+(I’m sorry, Paula Deen!)

-- When I watched Paula making her original recipe on TV, she used “mainstream” peanut butter, which I recommend you simply swap out for a natural alternative which contains no partially-hydrogenated oils.
+In Paula Deen’s original recipe on the Food Network, she uses “mainstream” peanut butter, which I recommend you swap out for a natural alternative which contains no partially-hydrogenated oils.

 - Splenda® and table sugar are inter-changeable using a 1:1 ratio in baking, so I always used regular sugar to make Paula’s recipe with regular granulated sugar.
 Nowadays, when I have it on hand I like to use coconut palm sugar.

 - According to studies conducted by the Food & Nutrition Research Institute Department of Science & Technology in the Philippine Department of Agriculture, coconut sugar is significantly lower in glycemic index and higher in micronutrients… Specifically iron, zinc, potassium and calcium) as well as inulin (beneficial fiber) and phytonutrients.
 (1) It’s not much different otherwise so don’t worry about it if you don’t have it at home 🙂

 Thank goodness peanut butter is naturally a low FODMAP food!
 Woohoo!

 These cookies are also already gluten-free and dairy-free/lactose-free which makes them generally well-tolerated for people with those food sensitivities.

 However, when it comes to low FODMAP sweeteners…